 Various types of radiation dosimeters (including badge, extremity or ring, and supplemental/secondary dosimeters) are used to measure an individual's external exposure to radiation; badge dosimeters cannot measure the absorbed dose from alpha or low energy beta particles because of their low energy.
 The need for personal dosimeters is dependent on the frequency, quantity and specific nuclides used.
-Individuals who are likely to receive at least 10% of the occupational dose limit will be assigned a dosimeter.
-Badge, extremity and supplemental/secondary dosimeters are issued free of charge by RLSS.
+Individuals who are likely to receive at least 10% of the occupational dose limit will be assigned dosimeter.
+Badge, extremity and a supplemental/secondary dosimeters are issued free of charge by RLSS.
 Whether or not a dosimeter is assigned, or whether bioassays are required (for monitoring internal exposure), is determined by a health physicist.
-Soil moisture gauge users, except for pregnant women or minors, are typically not assigned a dosimeter.